gramineproject/gramine/Documentation/performance.rst

 Optimizations for file I/O
 --------------------------

+An encrypted file is split into equally-sized chunks (nodes).
+The first node is the file metadata node, and the other nodes are stored as a variant of Merkle Hash Tree (MHT).
+In this MHT variant, MHT nodes host the crypto metadata like the encryption keys and MACs of the child nodes; data nodes host the actual encrypted data and are linked to MHT nodes.

-Allocation of the Encrypted FS file nodes (e.g., MHT nodes, data nodes) can be one source of overhead for certain workloads (e.g., RocksDB compaction).
-To address this performance bottleneck, instead of using alloc/free directly on file nodes, Gramine provides an optional free list of pre-allocacted nodes as an optimization that trades memory for time.
+Allocation of the file nodes can be one source of overhead for certain workloads (e.g., RocksDB compaction).
+To address this performance bottleneck, instead of using alloc/free directly on file nodes, Gramine provides an optional free list of pre-allocated nodes as an optimization that trades memory for time.
 This optimization is by default disabled, but can be enabled and tuned according to the needs of the application via the manifest option ``fs.limits.encrypted_files_node_free_list``.
+See :ref:`encrypted-files-free-list-node-limit` for more information.

 .. _choice_of_sgx_machine: